galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 {: .agenda}

 # Clinical datasets
+Hands-on: describing clinical datasets - time 3 minutes - silent reflection how would you describe clinical datasets?
+In general terms, and specifically

-Metadata that accompanies transcriptomic data
+## Metadata that accompanies transcriptomic data
-In GEO and ArrayExpress the elements that we are describing under clinical data is the Characteristics or Source Characteristics.
+In GEO and ArrayExpress the elements that we are describing as clinical data is the Characteristics or Source Characteristics.

 Hands-on: explore GEO and ArrayExpress for characteristics Click on the link below for ArrayExpress and open the section for Source Characteristics.
 Also check out the Experimental Factors